Skip to main content

 Here is the honest take: not every category should be bought the same way.
 If you want a wardrobe that holds up in the real world, some items deserve a bigger share of the budget.
 Others can absolutely be sourced through spreadsheet finds if the QC is solid.

-In my experience, CNFans Spreadsheet shopping works best for low-risk style builders.
+In my experience, 100buy Spreadsheet shopping works best for low-risk style builders.
 Things like oxford shirts, knit polos, pleated trousers, basic merino-style sweaters, loafers you will rotate lightly, simple belts, and understated sunglasses can all make sense.
 These are pieces that support the outfit rather than carrying the entire look on their own.

 Where I would be more selective: outerwear, leather bags, heavy wool coats, and shoes you plan to wear hard every week.
 Those categories reveal quality fast.
 Bad structure, weak soles, cheap lining, and poor stitching become obvious after a month of regular use.